 Specifically, its implied to be the souls he killed, chained to his back.

 Three of Homestuck's characters are Heroes of Light, and they all play with this trope a little.
-Rose, as the Seer of Light, touches it by proxy, preferring to use dark-based magic (thus playing into Dark Is Not Evil), while Vriska, the Thief of Light, is..."ambiguous".
-Vriska is contrasted to Aranea, a Sylph of light (combining healing with her aspect who's well intentioned and willing to sacrifice anyone in a plan to fix the paradox-space.
+Rose, as the Seer of Light, touches it by proxy, preferring to use dark-based magic (thus playing into Dark is Not Evil), while Vriska, the Thief of Light, is a Hero with an F in Goodat best.
+Vriska is contrasted to Aranea, a Sylph of Light (combining healing with her aspect who's well intentioned and willing to sacrifice anyone in a plan to fix the paradox-space.

-"Light" in the Homestuck mythos is actually the Aspect of Fortune, not goodness or literal light, which partially explains this.
+"Light" in the Homestuck mythos is actually about information and luck, not goodness or literal light, which partially explains this.

 Eridan is the "Prince of Hope", yet has genocidal ambitions.
 He gets a white wand that lets him shoot blasts of light, and becomes decidedly a Not-So-Harmless Villain by using them to blind his romantic rival and kill his love interest, an egg needed to revive his race's future chance of survival, and the friend in charge of keeping it.
 Later it's revealed that the Prince class is one who destroys their Aspect or destroys with it.

-In fact, one of the posters on the MSPA forum has noticed that most "threats [to the trolls] feature or involve lights or brightness" (Vriska's fairy sparkles, Eridan's "white science", vampire Kanaya (the troll undead are associated with the sun, and Kanaya glows), the way Terezi becomes blind, and Bec Noir's white-green lightning.)
+In fact, one of the posters on the MSPA forum has noticed that most "threats [to the trolls] feature or involve lights or brightness" (Vriska's fairy sparkles, Eridan's wwhite science, vampire Kanaya (the troll undead are associated with the sun, and Kanaya glows), the way Terezi becomes blind, Bec Noir's white-green lightning, and Lord English (implied to be their culture's version of The Grim Reaper, seen below).)
 "All pretty grim and chilling for a nocturnal race—very well-constructed".